rakitha-perera/oppenheimer-test/README.md

 * runner.timeout: default webdriver wait timeout in seconds

-* api.base-url: base url for oppenheimer-project Rest API
+* app.base-url: base url of oppenheimer-project (Application Under Test)
-* api.port: hosted port for oppenheimer-project Rest API
+* app.port: hosted port of oppenheimer-project (Application Under Test)

 * file-paths.add-user-csv: the temporary location that the csv files to be stored before uploading

 ### <a name="run-gradle"></a> Running tests via Gradle

-Command: `./gradlew clean test
+Command: `./gradlew clean test`

 ### <a name="run-intellij"></a> Running tests in IntelliJ